john-science/python_for_scientists/classes/05_lists_and_lambdas/lecture_05.md

 ## List Comprehensions

-If want to create a list from another list, there is another option than using `map`.
-You can use a `list comprenhension`.
+If want to create a list from another list, there is another option than `map`.
+You can use a [list comprenhension](https://en.wikipedia.org/wiki/List_comprehension).
 In this example, we take a list of integers and create another list of their squares:

     >>> [i*i for i in range(5)]
     [0, 1, 4, 9, 16]